jiyutake/dotfiles/README.md

 <br>

-This is my <code>old nix dotfiles</code> repo, which has some neat configurations for you to take some inspiration from (please don't refer to this old one here for making new stuff)
+This is my <code>old nix dotfiles</code> repo, which has some neat configurations!!

-(dont mind the image being *really* outdated)
+For now, i'll stop posting commits here because i want to focus on the making of my AwesomeWM configuration, as well as studies and overall taking care of myself.

 </div>